-Figure 5: Typical Simple 3D Gas Detection Assessment (Beam Attenuation model inhibited for simplicity)
+Figure 6: Typical Simple 3D Gas Detection Assessment (Beam Attenuation model inhibited for simplicity)

-One significant issue relating to the smoke and mirrors of gas detection mapping, which is not addressed in ISA TR 84.00.07, is the regular incorrect mapping of open path detection systems.
+One significant issue relating to gas detection mapping is the regular inaccuracy in mapping of open path detection systems.
 In order to accurately map the coverage of these devices, one must understand the detection principles of the technology.

-Where the target gas cloud method is selected, we often see open paths showing a simple cylinder of coverage.
-This is inaccurate of the detection capability of this technology.
+Where the geographic cloud method is selected, we often see open paths showing a simple cylinder of coverage (i.e. a 5m diameter cylinder).
+This is wholly inaccurate of the detection capability of this technology.
 This method of coverage is suitable for point gas detectors where the target gas cloud will intersect with the point device, providing a gas reading for that point.
-For an open path device, however, there must be a given concentration of gas across a given length of that beam in order to result in detection.
+For an open path device, however, there must be a given concentration of gas across a certain length of that beam in order to result in detection (this is why open paths are set at LELm rather than %LEL).
+This can be seen in the previous assessment in Figure 6, as the 5m sphere of the open path detectors does not automatically mean there will be coverage at that point.
+We require 60%LEL to be present across at least 5m of the beam before it will register Hi alarm (where the set point is 3LELm), therefore we cannot get executive action capability in the first and last 2.5m of the Open Path detectors.
+This is crucial is accurately representing coverage of these devices and is further represented in Figure 7.

-Figure 6: Beam Attenuation Principles (Beam detectors B1 and 2 with different readings provided by concentrations C1-4)
+Figure 7: Beam Attenuation Principles (Beam detectors B1 and 2 with different readings provided by concentrations C1-4)